thoth-station/solver/README.rst

 * ``.metadata`` - metadata assigned to the solver run - these metadata are especially useful within project Thoth, where analyzer is run in a cluster, the purpose of metadata is to capture information which could be beneficial when debugging issues which arise in the cluster due to different container environment (e.g. Python version)
 * ``.result`` - the actual result as produced by this tool
 * ``.result.unparsed`` - a list of requirements that failed to be parsed (wrong dependency specification not conforming to Python standards)
-* ``.result.unresolved`` - a list of requirements that failed to be resolved - a reason behind failure can be for example non-existing package or its version on the given Python package index, or for example incompatibility of package distribution with the solver's software environment (Python version, environment markers, ...), or bogus distribution (e.g. forgotten `requirements.txt` in the distribution required by `setup.py` on package build).
+* ``.result.unresolved`` - a list of requirements that failed to be resolved - the reason behind failure can be for example non-existing package or its version on the given Python package index, or for example incompatibility of package distribution with the solver's software environment (Python version, environment markers, ...), or bogus distribution (e.g. forgotten ``requirements.txt`` in the distribution required by ``setup.py`` on package build).
 * ``.result.tree`` - the actual serialized dependency tree (broken dependency graph as cyclic dependencies are possible in Python ecosystem)
 * ``.result.tree[*].package_name`` - name of the analyzed package
 * ``.result.tree[*].package_version`` - version of the analyzed package